 We use a variety of marketing channels to promote our brand, including online keyword search, sponsorships and celebrity endorsements, television, radio and print advertising, email and social media marketing.
-If we lose access to one or more of these channels, such as online keyword search, because the costs of advertising become prohibitively expensive or for other reasons, we may become unable to promote our brand effectively, which could limit our ability to grow our business.
-Further, if our marketing activities fail to generate traffic to our website, attract customers and lead to new and renewal sales of our products at the levels we anticipate, our business and operating results would be adversely affected.
+If we lose access to one or more of these channels, such as online keyword search, either because the costs of advertising become prohibitively expensive or we change our marketing practices as a result of developments in applicable law or litigation, or for other reasons, we may become unable to promote our brand effectively, which could limit our ability to grow our business.
+For example, advertising costs have increased and available ad inventory has decreased in connection with the 2020 U.S. elections, which we expect will increase our television marketing costs.
+Further, if our marketing activities fail to generate traffic to our website, attract customers and lead to new and renewal sales of our products at the levels we anticipate or our efforts to personalize our marketing efforts are not successful, our business and operating results would be adversely affected.
 There can be no assurance our marketing efforts will succeed or be cost-effective, and if our customer acquisition costs increase, our business, operating results and financial performance could be adversely affected.